vondreii/cognitive-load/README.md

 1. Run Unity
 2. Select ‘Open’
 3. Navigate to the Unity Folder.
-You select and open either Unity Projects:
-	* Racing game - avoiding cars
-	* Racing game - avoiding cars and roadblocks
-4. Select the play button at the top of the window.
+Select the play button at the top of the window.

 ## Controls ##